SqrtPapere/ParkDetection/README.md

 * picamera (pip3 install "picamera[array]")

 Move directory “rasp-parkDetecting” to RaspberryPi and position it looking to the area to be monitored.
-Move directory “pc-parkDetectingg” to PC.
+Move directory “pc-parkDetecting” to PC.

 Connect to it by SSH -X.